aws-samples/searchable-encryption-dynamodb-howto/content/exercise-4.en.md

 The full list of access patterns your table should support is listed below.
 Try out a couple of these access patterns yourself:

+1. Get employee info by email
+1. Get employee info by employeeID
+1. Get employees by manager email
+1. Get employees by city.building.floor.desk

 1. Get meetings by date and email
 1. Get meetings by date and employeeID
 1. Get meetings by date and building/floor/room
-1. Get employee data by email
 1. Get meetings by email
-1. Get tickets by email
-1. Get reservations by email
-1. Get time cards by email
-1. Get employee info by employeeID
-1. Get employee info by email
-1. Get ticket history by ticket ID
-1. Get ticket history by employee email
-1. Get ticket history by assignee email
-1. Get employees by city.building.floor.desk
-1. Get employees by manager email
-1. Get assigned tickets by assignee email
-1. Get tickets last touched in the past 24 hours

 1. Get projects by status, start and target date
 1. Get projects by name

-1. Get project history by date range
-1. Get project history by role
+1. Get reservations by email
 1. Get reservations by building ID
 1. Get reservations by building ID and time range

-## Explore Further
+1. Get ticket by ticket ID
+1. Get ticket by employee email
+1. Get ticket by assignee email
+1. Get tickets last modified in a date range

+1. Get time cards by email
+1. Get time cards by date range
+1. Get time cards by role

+### Try out different beacon lengths

 Now that you know how to build an application that can use client-side encryption with DynamoDB and still support complex access patterns,